kingsman20/archimydes_node_app/README.md

 - GET `http://localhost:3001/api/tickets` to get all tickets (Admin role).
 Add token `x-access-token` in the header
 <br>

 - GET `http://localhost:3001/api/tickets/{id}` to get a single ID.
+You can only get the item you created.
 Add token `x-access-token` in the header
 <br>

 - PUT `http://localhost:3001/api/tickets/{id}` to make changes to a ticket (Admin role).
 Add token `x-access-token` in the header